Nothing says summer like a garden full of Helianthus

 I like sunflowers for their height, variety of color and ability to draw bees and birds, so I usually start a bunch of different ones in early spring and scatter them about the acre.
-Then, right around the start of summer I’m rewarded with big blooms everywhere.This year some of the scrub jays and mockingbirds did a little scattering for me, so I have a bunch of them in the strangest of places — in the middle of a tomato plant, under an orange tree, and scattered among the blackberries.
+Then, right as summer starts to get into full swing, we’re rewarded with big blooms popping out of the ground everywhere.This year some of the scrub jays and mockingbirds did a little scattering for me, so I have a bunch of them in the strangest of places — in the middle of a tomato plant, under an orange tree, and scattered among the blackberries.

 Where to find the sunflowers in this post